 Hello and welcome to Suburban Glasgow Phase 5.2!
+If you are looking for the merged route, please see the Test Version!

 Note that the fully functioning version in the Workshop only contains Phase 4.
 If you want to use Phase 5 you will need to install the Workshop version and then the Detail Pack, as outlined below.
 This will change in mid 2019, with the entire Phase being available on the Workshop.